larsiusprime/boardgames/dragon_pants/README.md

   A. Line of sight

-  Certain ranged Power cards require you to have "line of sight" with another player.
-There are two forms of "line of sight" -- flat-line, and diagonal-line.
+  Certain ranged Power cards such as Fireball and Shock require you to have "line of sight" with another player.
+There are two forms of "line of sight" -- flat-line (ex: Fireball), and diagonal-line (ex: Shock).

   Flat-line of sight means you can draw a straight line between yourself and the target dragon, crossing through the flat sides of the hexagon tiles, without any mountains or other dragons in between you: